nelinory/SupernoteDesktopClient/README.md

 - Automatic/Manual Supernote storage synchronization to local folder
 - Automatically archives last synchronization
 - Supports multiple Supernote devices, each device will have an unique local sync folder
+- Build-in explorer allows to view and open all Supernote file in the local backup folder
 - Light/Dark Theme support

 ### Tested on Windows version